-The financial statements also include a Statement of Financial Position, Statement of Activities, and certain note disclosures for the College's discretely presented component unit, the Lenoir Community College Foundation, Inc. (Foundation); however, the Foundation is not included in Management's Discussion and Analysis.
-More information describing the relationship between the College and Foundation can be found in Note 1A.
+The financial statements also include a Statement of Financial Position, Statement of Activities and Changes in Net Assets, and certain note disclosures for the College's discretely presented component unit, Rockingham Community College Foundation, Inc. (Foundation); however, the Foundation is not included in Management's Discussion and Analysis.
+More information describing the relationship between the College and the Foundation can be found in Note 1A.